 What the social in the human and the human in the social are?
 According to Donati, both the social and the human are not subjects to be investigated empirically, as they cannot be considered in progress qualities, but potential (Ibidem: 88).
 In Donati's opinion, the human, in the social, is the relational morphogenesis of the boundaries the social has with the culture and personality, which both represent the 'places' of the acting subject.
 The social, in the human, is the relational morphogenesis of the subject's identity, who elaborates his own boundaries towards the culture, the social organization and the psychic system (Ibidem: 142; and Donati 2011).
-If both the human in the social are potential qualities which need to be actualized, the human in the social and the social in the human, then, are two qualities which need to be actualized as well (the first of the social, the social means that, unlike the non-human, it 'does exist only in the relation" (Donati 2009: 88).
+If both the human and the social are potential qualities which need to be actualized, the human in the social and the social in the human, then, are two qualities which need to be actualized as well (the first of the social, the second of the human).
+Through which?
+Through the relation: "stating that the human is social means that, unlike the non-human, it 'does exist only in the relation" (Donati 2009: 88).